OpenID Connect Single Sign-On (SSO) Magento Extension By Gluu#

 If you are able to find your oxd ID in OP, everything worked.

 In the enrollment and access management section of the plugin configuration page you can decide, (1), how new user registration will be handled, and, (2), what role new users will receive upon registration.

 You have three options for how new user registrations are handled:

-Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dyanmically register for an account on your magento site;
+Automatically register any user with an account in the OpenID Provider: By setting registration to automatic, any user with an account in the OP will be able to dynamically register for an account on your Magento site

 Role Based Enrollment#

 In order to implement role based enrollment, you will need to make changes in both the plugin and the Gluu Server.

 Perform the following in the Plugin:

 - In the Enrollment and Access Management section, choose the option: